 All individuals interested in completing a teacher education program at Claflin University matriculate through three transition points.
 The first transition point starts after the declaration of a major in a teacher education area.
-This transition point is Admission to Teacher Education, the second transition point is Admission to Clinical Practice and the final transition is university recommendation for South Carolina certification upon completion of the program.
+This transition point is Admission to Teacher Education, the second transition point is Admission to Clinical Practice, and the final transition is University recommendation for South Carolina licensure upon completion of the program.

 Declaration of Major

 Data will be collected on all individuals who officially declare a major in one of the teacher education programs.
 Data to be collected include GPA, SAT/ACT scores, and field experience evaluations.

 Transition Point I. Admission to Teacher Education